smaranjitghose/DeepPixel/deeppixel/Semantic_segmentation/README.md

 4. Extract volume dimension information from the output of the neural network.

-5. Generate our classMap  by finding the class label index with the largest probability for each and every pixel of the output  image array
+5. Generate classMap  by finding the class label index with the largest probability for each and every pixel of the output  image array

-6. Compute our color mask  from the colors associated with each class label index in the classMap
+6. Compute color mask  from the colors associated with each class label index in the classMap

 7. Resize the mask to match the input image dimensions.